boyleconnor/boyleconnor.github.io/_posts/2023-12-14-sklearn-f1-bug.md

 Ideally, any machine learning practitioner probably *should* notice this bug well before a classifier is put into production or reporting results in a submitted journal paper.
 On the other hand, you really would not expect the definition of F-1 to change from one version of Scikit-Learn to the next!
-While just about any programmer should be able to implement an F-1 calculator in very little time, most of us prefer to just import Scikit-Learn *specifically* to avoid gotcha edge cases like this one.
+While just about any programmer should be able to implement an F-1 calculator in very little time, most of us prefer to just import Scikit-Learn's *specifically* to avoid gotcha edge cases like this one.

 ## What should I do now?